si/11ty/posts/aside/2012/the-future-of-tv.md

   - "wiedenkennedy"
 ---

-Some interesting thoughts from Dan Wieden of Wieden+Kennedy on the future of television,Â specificallyÂ around product placement, advertising and social interaction.
+Some interesting thoughts from Dan Wieden of Wieden+Kennedy on the future of television, specifically around product placement, advertising and social interaction.